Read

 Adultcentrism: are children and adolescents unplayable characters in society?

-Adultcentrism is a system of oppression that favors adults and their views, often at the expense of the welfare of children.
+Adultcentrism is a system of oppression that favors adults and their views, often at the expense of the well-being of children.

 By: